Bert Raglan by Lindsay Degen

 Craft: Knitting

-This pattern is available on Ravelry.
+This pattern is available on Ravelry(goes to new website).

 A few strong colors combine with supporting neutrals for Bert’s high-energy look.
 Mismatched stripes at the raglan edges both draw attention to the shaping and give a casual vibe.
 The look of “random” stripes comes from starting different pieces at different points in a set sequence; the pattern includes a blank template for you to color in to try out your own ideas!